-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS follow-up of the report within a reasonable timeframe not exceeding three months or six months in duly justified cases; follow-up of the report within a reasonable timeframe not exceeding three months or six months in duly justified cases; report within a reasonable timeframe not exceeding three months or six months in duly justified cases.
-The competent authorities shall communicate to the reporting person the final outcome of the investigations, in accordance with the procedures provided for under report within a reasonable timeframe not exceeding three months, or six months in duly justified cases;.
-The competent authorities shall communicate to the reporting person the final outcome of the investigations, in accordance with the procedures provided for under 272 (c) transmit the information contained in the report to competent bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. (c) transmit the information contained in the report to competent bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. national law; c) transmit the information contained in the report to competent institutions, bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. c) transmit in due time the information contained in the report to competent institutions , bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. d) transmit in due time, in cases where the breach reported has a cross-border dimension, the information contained in the report to other Member States authorities and cooperate with these in a loyal, effective and timely manner.
-Note: not maintained if recital 51bis is accepted (line 103a 273 3.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS months in duly justified cases; months in duly justified cases; communicate to the reporting person the final outcome of the investigations, in accordance with the procedures provided for under national law; justified cases;.
+The competent authorities shall communicate to the reporting person the final outcome of the investigations, in accordance with the procedures provided for under national law; 272 (c) transmit the information contained in the report to competent bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. (c) transmit the information contained in the report to competent bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. c) transmit the information contained in the report to competent institutions, bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. c) transmit in due time the information contained in the report to competent institutions , bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law. d) transmit in due time, in cases where the breach reported has a cross-border dimension, the information contained in the report to other Member States authorities and cooperate with these in a loyal, effective and timely manner.
+273 3.
+Member States shall ensure that competent authorities follow up on the reports by taking the necessary measures 3.
 Member States shall ensure that competent authorities follow up on the reports by taking the necessary measures and 3.
-Member States shall ensure that competent authorities follow up on the reports by taking the necessary measures and investigate, to the extent 3.
-Member States shall ensuremay provide that competent authorities follow up on , after having duly reviewed the reports by taking the necessary matter, may decide that 3.
-Member States shall ensuremay provide that competent authorities follow up on , after having duly reviewed the reports by taking the necessary matter, may decide that
+Member States shall ensuremay provide that competent authorities follow up on , after having duly reviewed the reports by taking the

-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS investigate, to the extent appropriate, the subject-matter of the reports.
-The competent authorities shall communicate to the reporting person the final outcome of the investigations. appropriate, the subject-matter of the reports and are entitled to take adequate remedial action if necessary.
-The competent authorities shall communicate to the reporting person the final outcome of the investigations. a reported breach is clearly minor and does not require follow-up measures and investigate, pursuant to this Directive.
-This shall not affect other obligations or other applicable procedures to address the reported breach, or the extent appropriate, protection granted by this Directive in relation to reporting through the subjectmatter of internal and/or external channels.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS and investigate, to the extent appropriate, the subject-matter of the reports.
+The competent authorities shall communicate to the reporting person the final outcome of the investigations. investigate, to the extent appropriate, the subject-matter of the reports and are entitled to take adequate remedial action if necessary.
+The competent authorities shall communicate to the reporting person the final outcome of the investigations. necessary matter, may decide that a reported breach is clearly minor and does not require follow-up measures and investigate, pursuant to this Directive.
+This shall not affect other obligations or other applicable procedures to address the reported breach, or the extent appropriate, protection granted by this Directive in relation to reporting through the subject matter of internal and/or external channels.
 In such a case, the reports.
-The competent authorities shall communicate notify their decision and its grounds to the reporting person. a reported breach is clearly minor and does not require further follow-up measures and investigate, pursuant to this Directive.
-This shall not affect other obligations or other applicable procedures to address the reported breach, or the extent appropriate, protection granted by this Directive in relation to reporting through the subjectmatter of internal and/or external channels.
-In such a case, the reports.
 The competent authorities shall communicate notify their decision and its grounds to the reporting person.
 274 3bis.
 Member States may provide that competent authorities may close procedure regarding repetitive reports whose substance does not include any new meaningful information compared to a past report that was already closed, unless new legal or factual circumstances justify a different follow-up.
-In such a case, they shall inform the reporting person about the grounds for their decision.
-3bis.
-Member States may provide that competent authorities may decide that repetitive reports whose substance does not include any new meaningful information compared to a past report that was already closed, do not require follow-up, unless new legal or factual circumstances justify a different follow-up.
 In such a case, they shall inform the reporting person about the grounds for their decision.